 - Allow any severely damaged leaves to dry up and fall off of their own accord.
 Sun burnt leaves eventually dry up and die back but removing them too early can damage the plant.

-It can take orchids a long time to revive when their leaves are burnt due to the fact that the leaves often drop off (which reduces the orchids ability to produce energy) and it takes a while for the orchid to grow new leaves.
-However with some patience orchids can eventually revive and flower again.
+It can take orchids a long time to revive when their leaves are burnt because the leaves often drop off (which reduces the orchid’s ability to produce energy) and it takes a while for the orchid to grow new leaves.
+However, with some patience, orchids can eventually revive and flower again.

 Orchids Dying From Drought (Drooping Leaves)

 - Symptoms.
-Roots appear shriveled, white and die back.
-Leaves droop downwards, loose their shape and feel floppy rather then firm.
+Roots appear shriveled, white, and die back.
+Leaves droop downwards, lose their shape, and feel floppy rather than firm.
 Leaves can also turn yellow and the flowers can drop off due to drought stress.
 Stem of the orchid can also turn brown and die back.

 - Causes.
-Not watering orchid often enough, watering too lightly, excess heat, low humidity and too much sun.
+Not watering orchids often enough, watering too lightly, excess heat, low humidity, and too much sun.

-Orchids are usually at more risk of overwatering then underwatering due to their preference for good drainage and aerated, porous potting mediums.
+Orchids are usually at more risk of overwatering than underwatering due to their preference for good drainage and aerated, porous potting mediums.

 However orchids can still suffer drought stress if the are not watered often enough, watered too lightly or if they are in a hot climate with low humidity which saps moisture from the leaves and dries the potting medium too quickly for the roots to uptake moisture.

-Typically orchid need to be watered thoroughly around once every 7-14 days (depending on climate) so that excess water runs from the drainage holes in the base to ensure water reaches the roots.
+Typically orchids need to be watered thoroughly around once every 7-14 days (depending on climate) so that excess water runs from the drainage holes in the base to ensure water reaches the roots.